Armand Courville: Wrestler

 Courville was born into a working class family in Montreal, where he excelled at amateur wrestling in his local Catholic school.
 Like most French-Canadian families at the time, the Courville family was a very large one as he had 15 siblings.
 Courville worked as a successful professional wrestler.
-To capitalize on his wrestling fame, Courville also ran a wrestling school, the Club St. Paul de Ville, where one of his students was an young Vincenzo Cotroni.
+To capitalize on his wrestling fame, Courville also ran a wrestling school, the Club St. Paul de Ville, where one of his students was a young Vincenzo Cotroni.
 Courville was a leading star in the wrestling promotion run by Sylvio Samson, holding the Quebec and Canadian mid-heavyweight championships.
-The promotion run by Samson between 1932-1962 was one of the most popular wresting promotions in Quebec at the time.
+The promotion run by Samson between 1932-1962 was one of the most popular wrestling promotions in Quebec at the time.
 Cotroni also wrestled alongside Courville, playing a villainous character called Vic Vincent.

 Besides for wrestling, Courville was active in organized crime, owning a number of illegal gambling houses.
 Courville was recruited into the Cotroni family, and unusually for a French-Canadian became one of Cotroni's leading lieutenants.
 Both Courville and Cotroni worked together as bootleggers, smuggling alcohol into the United States during the Prohibition era.
 Courville was a mentor to Cotroni-who until then had just been a petty criminal-as taught him how to be successful at bootlegging.
 The Canadian journalists André Cédilot and André Noël wrote: "Proudly mustachioed with a head planted between two massive shoulders, Courville was a man who literally took the law into his own hands, keeping bothersome individuals at bay with his fists and buying off politicians, city councilors, and policemen who threatened to close down his many gambling dens and speakeasies".
 Like many other gangsters from Montreal such as Cotroni and Paolo Violi, Courville was a short man who stood only 5'0 tall.
 Despite his short stature, Courville was considered to be a pugnacious character who was ferocious in personal combat both inside and outside of the wrestling ring.
 Courville took a strong liking to Cotroni as a man who was just as violent as himself.